Tags & Keywords

 Keywords are effectively hidden tags as they are only used for internal purposes.
 They are not displayed anywhere on the calendar.

 - SEO & Misspellings: If any detail of an event, such as a speaker’s name or the location, have common misspellings or other monikers, noting them as a Keyword will ensure that the most possible queries will pull the event in Localist.

-- Widget & Channel Filtering: Keywords (and Tags) are available as a filtering parameter in the widget and channels.
-Since Keywords are hidden, they are commonly used for admins to mark specific events for a widget/channel.
-For example, “homepagewidget” or “athleticschannel”
+- Widget & Channel Filtering: Keywords (and Tags) are available as a filtering parameter for Widgets and Channels.
+Since Keywords are hidden, they are commonly used for admins to mark specific events for a Widget/Channel.
+For example, “HomepageWidget,” “AthleticsChannel,” or “PartnerWidget.”